Why doesn't Dr. Harris perform scalp reductions?

 Scalp reductions leave a scar, no matter how experienced the surgeon is.
 This scar must be transplanted with hair to be camouflaged.
 And the amount of scalp removed is usually lost when stretch back (a normal, post-procedure occurrence) is complete.
 There are many procedures designed to counteract these problems; however, they are done at the expense of the hair in the donor area, which is a limited commodity.

-If you would like to know more about scalp reduction, as well as the risks and benefits, let us know during your free consultation.
+If you would like to know more about scalp reduction, as well as the risks and benefits, let us know during your consultation.

 But I've heard that scalp reductions conserve donor area.
 What's the truth?